Defirence/Defirence/README.md

 **GitNotes** are a small lightweight and personal way I like to track things, it's simply directories in a repo that contain text files which can then be referenced on a GitHub Page.

-- P.S No rights/licence infringement are intended if this product name exists for something already, please raise an Issue/PR if this needs to be changed,
+- P.S No rights/licence infringement are intended if this product name exists for something already, please raise an Issue/PR if this needs to be changed.

 Previous GPG key broke so commits flagged as unverified pre 18-04-2022 are still valid since I managed to creatively break GPG + Git key signing which you can find details on here: [Breaking GPG2 + Git Key Signing (WIP Article, broken link)](https://defirence.github.io/gitnotes/break-pgp-2022-04-17)